 - A fickleness.
 You can go one direction to build/create or go the other direction to reduce/destroy (behavior)

-- The behavior of everything in existence (moving planet)
+- The idea that this theory is all inclusive and accounts for everything in existence (moving planet)

 How’s that for a philosophical theory!
 Pretty daunting isn’t it?
 Let’s break it down further so we can get back to talking about the elements from a place we can see how to benefit from it.